runlevel5/ruby-journal-source/source/_posts/2012-03-12-install-ghostscript-on-heroku.markdown

 ---
 layout: post
-title: "Install Ghostscript on Heroku"
+title: "Install Ghostscript on Heroku Cedar"
 date: 2012-03-12 16:57
 comments: true
 categories: heroku
-tags: install, heroku, gs, ghostscript
+tags: install, heroku, gs, ghostscript, cedar
 author: "Trung Lê"
 ---

 # {{ post.title }} #

-Today I found out that Heroku does ship an old version of ghotscript:
+In this tutorial, I will show you how to install ghostscript on Heroku Cedar.
+As you might have known that Heroku virtual machine does come with a system-wide ghostscript version which is located at `/usr/bin/gs`.
+You can find out the location of this version:

 ```
 $ heroku run bash